 Traditional Records processed through a processing center

-The DRSS uses software to collect all on-farm data, including animal identification, calvings, breedings, pregnancy checks, dry offs, and milk weights at one or more milkings.
+DHI technicians use software to collect all on-farm data, including animal identification, calvings, breedings, pregnancy checks, dry offs, and milk weights at one or more milkings.
 Component samples may or may not be taken.
-Collection of the milk weights and samples may be done by the DRSS or by labor supplied by the dairy.
+Collection of the milk weights and samples may be done by a DHI technician or by labor supplied by the dairy.
 The data is forwarded to a processing center, and reports generated by the processing center are mailed back to the dairy.
 Cow lactation records are forwarded by the processing center to Animal Improvement Program Laboratory (AIPL), and the records may be used to calculate genetic evaluations.

-The dairy can rent our Surge meters for 24 hours at a time.
+The dairy can rent our Tru-Test meters for 24 hours at a time.